This post may contain affiliate links which won’t change your price but will share some commission. Please read my disclosure policy.

 Begin the recipe using a large stock pot or Dutch oven over medium-high heat.
 Pour in the olive oil and once hot, carefully swirl it around the pot to make sure the bottom is evenly coated.
 Add the ham and allow it to cook, stirring often.

 Slowly pour in the chicken broth or stock.
-Reduce the heat and add the fresh green beans and red potatoes.
-Cover the pot with a lid and allow the beans to cook for about an hour, until the potatoes are fork tender.
+Reduce the heat to a simmer and add the fresh green beans and red potatoes.
+Cover the pot with a lid and allow the beans to boil for about an hour, until the potatoes are fork tender.

 Carefully remove the lid from the pot and add more chicken broth/stock if needed.
 Taste the green beans and if any additional salt, ground black pepper, or hot sauce is needed then you may add it to your preference.
 Serve warm and enjoy!

+Freezing.
 Can you freeze ham, green beans, and potatoes?
 The answer is yes you can!
 Simply add the room temperature green beans to a freezer-safe storage container or freezer bag.
 Store them in the freezer for up to 30 days.
-When ready to serve, heat on the stove in a saucepan until heated thoroughly.
+When ready to serve, heat on the stove in a saucepan over medium heat until heated thoroughly.

 - Easy Roasted Potatoes